vitiral/artifact/src/cmd/data/tutorial.md

 In order to follow along, you must have artifact installed somewhere on your PATH.
 Check out the [Installation Guide][1] for instructions.

-Note: every time `artifact tutorial ...` gets called it will delete the files it created.
+Note: every time `art tutorial ...` gets called it will delete the files it created.
 This is so that it can update the files to be interactive.
 If you are taking notes or creating other design docs, you should do so in separate files than the ones created, or use revision control like git as you progress